yeshua453/website/docs/controls/overview.md

 slug: /controls
 ---

 Flet UI is built of controls.
-Most controls are composed from multiple HTML elements, have finished functionality and sane defaults to make UI development as quick and pleasant as possible.
-For example, [Textbox](controls/textbox) control is not just `<input type="text">` in terms of HTML, but it has an attached label, description, validation message and a help tip.

 Controls are organized into hierarchy, or a tree, where each control has a parent (except [Page](controls/page)) and container controls like [Stack](controls/stack), [Dropdown](controls/dropdown) can contain child controls, for example:

 ```
 Page